 Polyvinyl Acetate is essentially white craft glue like Elmer’s.
 PVA is a water-based glue available in both domestic and commercial formulas.
 It isn’t really a strong adhesive but is definitely handy for certain instances.
 This kind of glue is generally best suited for landscaping work when building train scenes or large scale battle scenes, where it can be spread over a larger surface.

 While it has a weaker hold than other adhesives, it is easy-to-use, and an inexpensive for adding display details, like grass or stones.
-I use this glue often when building bases for display my mini where is can adhere moss, small stones, and even mixed with sand for cool effects.
-It is also easy to remove, if you do make a mistake.
+I use this glue often when building bases for displaying my mini where is can adhere moss, small stones, and even mixed with sand for cool effects.
+It is also easy to remove if you do make a mistake.
 PVA dries to a clear to white opaque finish.

 Aliphatic Glue is basically wood glue also known as yellow glue which is very similar to PVA.
 The difference is it is made to set more rapidly as well as penetrate into porous materials for a stronger bond.
 It also more water resistant and dries a bit harder to a cloudy buttery color.

 Cyanoacrylate which is often referred to as CA in scale-model communities is essentially the product known as Super Glue.
 CA is widely used by hobby modelers as it is very strong and widely available.
-It is great at binding just about anything including dissimilar materials like plastic to metal or metal to metal.
+It is great at finding just about anything including dissimilar materials like plastic to metal or metal to metal.

 Its rapid set quality is also a desirable trait in certain instances where you may not have the ability to clamp the two pieces together or hold them for an extended period.
 CA is also available in a variety of consistencies ranging from watery thing to a thick gel-like consistency.